Linkurious/lke-plugin-plugin-manager/README.md

 # User Manual

 The purpose of the plugin is to facilitate the management of individual Linkurious Enterprise plugins by allowing them to perform a set of actions: these actions will be explained more specifically in the next sections.

+With a default configuration, it is possible to access the plugin under the `/plugins/plugin-manager` path (e.g. `http://127.0.0.1:3000/plugins/plugin-manager`).

 Access to the plugin is allowed only to users who are part of the `admin` group (please, refer to [this page](https://doc.linkurious.com/admin-manual/latest/access-control/) for more information on Linkurious Enterprise access control).